 In 2016 I completed a year long illustration project for the children's book, FLOOFUS LAND ADVENTURES.
 The book was launched May 6 in Peterborough , ON.
 In 2018 "The Guardian" and "Magic on the Vine" were juried into the 50th Annual OAA Juried Art Show at the Robert McLaughlin Gallery.

 In 2019 I was the featured artist for the Summer edition of THE LINK magazine.
 My painting "At the Back Door" featured on the cover as well as an interview with me and my art work.
 I was also thrilled and honored in August to win FIRST PLACE at the Buckhorn Festival of the Arts Open Competition for my painting "Polar Prowess".

-I also love sharing my knowledge and passion for watercolor through workshops in fundamental artistic and watercolor techniques, portraits, and specialized subjects such as sun bursts, streetscapes, human and animal portraits.
+I also love sharing my knowledge and passion for watercolor through workshops in fundamental artistic and watercolor techniques, portraits, and specialized subjects such still life, streetscapes, human and animal portraits.
 Contact me to arrange a custom workshop for your group.

 Kawartha Artist's Gallery and Studio